openrails/openrails/Source/Documentation/Manual/driving.rst

 immediately get the scrollable F1 Information Window as shown and described :ref:`below <driving-help>`.

-Alternatively, you can operate the cabview controls by mouse click (buttons) and mouse drag (levers and rotary switches).
+Alternatively, you can operate the cabview controls by left mouse click (buttons) and left mouse button drag (levers and rotary switches).
+For 2D cabs instead of dragging you can also use the mouse scroll wheel.
+The Display Control Rectangle command ``<Ctrl+F5>`` shows the rectangles in which a control is mouse sensitive.

 Throttle Control
 ----------------